Author: Toni Allen | Last update: Jan 21, 2024

-Planning and research are your best weapons this early on and to use all tools available to you from industry associations, chambers of commerce and business intelligence resources.
+Planning and research are your best tools this early on and to use all resources available to you from industry associations, chambers of commerce and business intelligence resources.
 Many cities, like Calgary and Vancouver, publish their own guides to help would-be cannabis entrepreneurs navigate rules and regulations.

 It would be a horrible waste of time and money to find out months into starting that your business is illegal to manage.
 Here are some other important things to keep in mind during your initial planning.

 If you plan on growing or selling cannabis, your business plan will be heavily influenced by the cannabis license(s) you will need both federally and provincially.

 At the federal level, you must apply for a cannabis licence under the Excise Act, 2001 if you are:

 - packaging (you package cannabis products)

 One business may need multiple depending on their operations, so licenses are not mutually exclusive.
 Health Canada’s website provides information and resources that will guide you through the process of which license is right for your business model.

 Provinces and local governments have their own requirements, and handle the retail side of cannabis licensing.
 For example, if you wanted to open a dispensary in Toronto, Ontario the regulators & licensing would be different than opening a dispensary in Vancouver, British Columbia.

 Beyond licensing, understanding how to maintain federal, provincial and local compliance should be a thorough research project for any would-be cannabis-related business in Canada.
 This knowledge will inform your business plan and planning in general.